Cypress Lawn Memorial Park: History

-The idea of rural or garden cemeteries (as opposed to city cemeteries) became popular in the mid 19th-century in the United States, and cities like San Francisco began relocating their badly maintained urban cemeteries to suburban settings.
+The idea of rural or garden cemeteries (as opposed to city cemeteries) became popular in the mid-19th century in the United States following the founding of Mount Auburn Cemetery, and cities like San Francisco began relocating their badly maintained urban cemeteries to suburban settings.
 Between February 1940 until 1945, many of the remains from the Lone Mountain Cemetery complex in San Francisco had been moved to Cypress Lawn Memorial Park and were placed in a mound.
 In 1993, a memorial obelisk was added to the grassy mound to commemorate those that had been re-interred.

 The cemetery was among those profiled in the PBS documentary A Cemetery Special (2005) by Rick Sebak.